Vamshi782/Vamshi782/README.md

 ## 🚀 Who Am I?

-Currently pursuing **Master's in Data Analytics** at Northeastern University, Boston.
+Currently pursuing **Master's in Data Analytics** at Northeastern University.
 I'm the guy who gets excited about finding patterns in messy datasets and turning numbers into stories that actually make sense.

 **🎯 What I'm up to:**
 - Building predictive models that actually work in the real world